- Leadership & Learning

 But we didn’t get here overnight.
 In the closing months of the Second World War, US President Roosevelt had asked his science advisor, Dr. Vannevar Bush, how the nation could continue to benefit from research in peacetime as it had done during the war.
 Dr. Bush’s report, Science: The Endless Frontier, outlined a basic compact in which society supports science with public funds and assures the scientific community a great deal of autonomy in exchange for the considerable but unpredictable benefits that can flow from the scientific enterprise.

-Fast forward 75 years, many of the underlying social, economic, and political assumptions in The Endless Frontier are outdated.
+Today, many of the underlying social, economic, and political assumptions in The Endless Frontier are outdated.
 The social contract is showing strain as trust decreases, with calls for science to be more inclusive and diverse, and as Canada grapples with meaningful reconciliation with Indigenous people.
 Canada needs a new social contract for science and innovation that reflects our time.

 Brian Colton had a successful 32-year career with both the federal government and the government of Ontario, where he was well known and highly regarded for his skills and knowledge, both within and outside of government.
 He has a strong track record and reputation as a “confident leader and facilitator, a strong team builder, and mentor who […]